HoeflingSoftware/VSTS-DNN-Version/overview.md

 Windows

 # Pre-Release #
-The task is in Pre-Release right now and current has the following features
+The task is in Pre-Release right now and currently has the following features

 * Update DNN manifest at exact specified location
 * Recursively search for all DNN Manifest files and update version